 2. Do I buy local and seasonal products?

 Ask your greengrocer about seasonal fruits, vegetables, cereals or grains that you may not have tried.
-You will help their economy and have more food variety to choose from.
+You will help their economy, reduce pollution due to transportation, and have more food variety to choose from.

 3. Do I bring my own shopping bag?